 Disaster Preparedness and Response Planning in Barnstable County, Cape Cod

-The Cape Cod Commission has developed disaster preparedness materials to assist local officials and residents prepare for natural coastal hazard risks, including climate change.
-In addition, the Commission has incorporated climate change considerations into the siting and design of coastal infrastructure.
+The Cape Cod Commission developed disaster preparedness materials to assist local officials and residents in preparing for natural coastal hazard risks, including climate change.
+In addition, the Commission incorporated climate change considerations into the siting and design of coastal infrastructure.
 The primary climate impacts that will affect Cape Cod’s coastlines include flooding, sea level rise, erosion, coastal storms, and changes in precipitation.

 - increase coordination of planning;

 - increase outreach and education efforts for local residents and visitors on hazards and climate change risks;

 - implement risk assessment in planning;